Got any questions or would like to make an enquiry?

 NMJ INSURANCE BROKERS LIMITED - TERMS OF BUSINESS

 We offer products from a range of insurers.
 Cover for certain products, including legal expenses, motor breakdown, travel and pet insurances and some other optional add on products is provided by a single insurance provider.
-Full details will be provided on request.
+These products are provided on a non-advised basis and no personal recommendation will be given.
+We will, however, provide you with sufficient information to enable you to make an informed decision as to whether the product meets your demands and needs.

 You should read through all documentation that we give you including all policy terms, conditions and warranties shown on your policy documentation.
 Please ensure that you understand them and are able to follow their requirements exactly.
 If not, please advise us immediately as a breach of any terms, conditions or warranties may enable your insurer to terminate your policy from the date of any breach and/or repudiate a claim under your policy.

 Many of the insurers we represent share information with each other to prevent fraudulent claims.
-They subscribe to and pass information to a number of databases in this respect including the Claims and Underwriting Exchange (“CUE”) run by Insurance Database Services Ltd (“IDSL”), the Insurance Hunter Database run by Experian Plc, the Motor Insurance Anti-Fraud and Theft Register (“MIAFTR”) run by HPI Limited and the Motor Insurance Database run by the Motor Insurers’ Information Centre / Motor Insurers’ Bureau.
+They subscribe to and pass information to a number of databases in this respect including the Claims and Underwriting Exchange (“CUE”) and the Insurance Hunter Database both run by Experian Plc, the Motor Insurance Anti-Fraud and Theft Register (“MIAFTR”) run by HPI Limited, the Motor Insurance Database managed by the Motor Insurers’ Bureau and the Syndicated Intelligence for Risk Avoidance ("SIRA") anti-fraud database managed by Synectics Solutions.

 We may use information held by us to provide you with information about other products and services which we feel may be of interest to you by telephone or post.
 We may also contact you by email or SMS (text) with your prior consent.
 If you wish to update your contact preferences, please contact us at the above address or by email to email@example.com.